raladle-ad/alexChallenges/README.md

+Make sure you run the following command once you clone my repo: sudo npm i

+The challenge:

 Test 1 : Ensure that the API correctly returns the current weather data when queried with a city name.
 Preconditions: Obtain a valid API key from OpenWeatherMap.
 Test Steps: